HMTETA/HMTETA/README.md

 ## Hi there 👋

+## I'm HMTETA, and I'm a _very_ new coder wanting to collaborate and build games with friends.
+## I work as a chemist and product developer, and like hikes with my wife, and our dog.
 <!--
 **HMTETA/HMTETA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.